surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/creating-a-cmdlet-to-access-a-data-store.md

     Pattern      : [0-9]
     ```

 6. Use a script block to search the file SelectStrCommandSample.cs for the string "Pos".
-The **cmatch** function for the script performs a case-insensitive pattern match.
+The `-cmatch` operator performs a case-insensitive pattern match.

     ```powershell
     Select-Str -Path "SelectStrCommandSample.cs" -Script { if ($args[0] -cmatch "Pos"){ return $true } return $false }